comp195/spring-2021-final-project-we-use-arch-btw/README.md

 - Pip
 - Git
 - GTK (will already be installed on most \*nix graphical enviornments)

+The application is intended to run on a \*nix system (Linux or BSD).

+It may, however, work using Windows or macOS as GTK is a univeral toolkit, but it is not supported.

 1. In a terminal, run the following: `pip install git+https://github.com/comp195/spring-2021-final-project-we-use-arch-btw.git@main#egg=LVL`

 LVL will now be installed in `~/.local/bin`